April 29, 2025

 Thousands of video creators already rely on Descript for high quality screen capture and video editing.
 If you're ready to join them, take a tour of Descript today.

-How can I stop my screen recording?
+How do I stop my screen recording?

 Whether you're screen recording in Windows, Mac, or Chromebook, you can stop the recording by selecting the Stop button in the screen capture toolbar.